chiragsrvstv/Logs-Analysis-Project/readme.md

 # Logs Analysis Project

-This project sets up a PostgreSQL database for a fictional news website.
+This project sets up a PostgreSQL database for a fictional news website and answers questions related to it.

 ## Getting Started

 ### The database

-articles - This table contains a database of all the articles published authors -  This table contains a database of all the authors including their name log - This table has a database row for each time a reader access a web page.
+articles - This table contains a database of all the articles published.

+authors -  This table contains a database of all the authors including their name.

+log - This table has a database row for each time a reader access a web page.

 ### The Questions